 The woodland has several pathways running through it and is a shady environment with plenty of places to explore .
 The former orchard, although overgrown, still has many of the original fruit trees and is currently the focus of a community initiative to restore and manage it.
 Visitors are encouraged to forage for fruit such as apples, pears and damsons.
 The large open space is the perfect place for kite flying, dog walking and ball games.
 It has a 1000 metre pathway running around the perimeter and users of the park are encouraged to get active by cycling, running or walking around it.

 Easy access information

-This park and open space has at least one accessible route but otherwise is considered to be less suitable for visitors with pushchairs and/or wheelchairs.
+This park and open space has at least one accessible route, the upper orchard section is considered to be less suitable for visitors with pushchairs and wheelchairs.